GPUs

 The Bottom Line

-AMD wins at value.
-The RX 9070 XT delivers 95% of RTX 5070 Ti rasterization performance at $150 less — the clear pick for 1440p gaming without ray tracing.
+AMD wins at value — by a wider margin than at launch.
+The RX 9070 XT delivers 95% of RTX 5070 Ti rasterization performance at $300 less in April 2026.
+For 1440p gaming without heavy ray tracing, it’s the obvious recommendation.
 NVIDIA wins at ray tracing, upscaling, and the flagship tier.
-The RTX 5070 Ti is the right call if you run RT-heavy titles or want DLSS 4 Multi Frame Generation.
-For 4K no-compromise builds, the RTX 5090 has no real competition from AMD in early 2026.
+The RTX 5070 Ti is the right call if you run RT-heavy titles and value DLSS 4 Multi Frame Generation — budget $999–$1,100 at current prices.
+For 4K no-compromise builds, the RTX 5090 has no real AMD competition, but street prices above $3,700 make it a luxury purchase in early 2026.